St. Jude Children's Research Hospital® - Paddywax

-St. Jude is leading the way the world understands, treats and defeats childhood cancer and other life-threatening diseases.
-Did you know that St. Jude freely shares the discoveries it makes, which means doctors and scientists worldwide can use that knowledge to save thousands more children?
+St. Jude Children's Research Hospital® is leading the way the world understands, treats and defeats childhood cancer and other life-threatening diseases.
+Did you know that St. Jude freely shares the discoveries it makes and every child saved at St. Jude, which means doctors and scientists worldwide can use that knowledge to save thousands more children?
 This cause is truly near and dear to our hearts, with the hospital being in our home state of Tennessee.
-We are happy to announce that we have committed to donate 5% of each candle purchase to St. Jude Children's Hospital® in an effort to help them keep finding cures and saving children.
+We are happy to announce that we have committed to donate 5% of each St. Jude candle purchase to help their lifesaving mission: Finding cures.
+Saving children.®

 9-years-old · Tennessee, USA